 If you are publishing long-form content, you should consider adding anchor links in your WordPress posts.

 If you are wondering how to do it in WordPress, you are in the right place.
-I’m going to show you two simple ways to create anchor links in WordPress Gutenberg Editor.
+Here I’m going to show you two simple ways to create anchor links in WordPress (with and without using a plugin)

 Here are what you’ll learn: